MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-new.md

 ### Step 1: Prepare and export your files

 1. In your source Customer Insights application, click on the **Settings** gear on the top right corner.
-1. Click on **Advanced Settings**, a **Power App** page will open.
+1. Click on **Advanced Settings**, a **Power App** page opens.
 ![Power app page](media/alm-power-page.png)
 1. Click on **Solutions** and select **New solution**.
 ![New solution within power app](media/alm-new-solution.png) Choose a **Name**, select a **publisher**, and then click **Create**.
 1. After creating a new solution.
 Click on **Add existing** -> **more** -> **other** -> **file**.
-![Other file for exporting digital assets](media/alm-add-existing.png) This will open all the files you have in your Digital Assets library.
+![Other file for exporting digital assets](media/alm-add-existing.png) This opens all the files you have in your Digital Assets library.
 1. Select the files you want to export and click **Add**.
 1. Go back to **Solutions**, select the solution that you created and click **Export solution**.
 1. Click on **Publish**.
 ![Publish solution](media/alm-publish.png)
-This will take few minutes.
+This takes few minutes.
 1. Once completed, click **Next**.
 1. Select **Managed solution**, then click **Export**.
 Managed solutions are ALM best practice and must be utilized for exporting.
 To learn more, see [Solution concepts](/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions).